I am a Professor at Istanbul Medeniyet University, Faculty of Political Sciences, in Istanbul, Turkey.

 I have been listed in the IDEAS/RePEc Economist Rankings (Among Top 1% Authors, Last 10 Years Publications) & IDEAS/RePEc Top Young Economists (15 years or less).

-My research interests include a variety of topics in Climate Change Economics, Globalization, International Economics, International Political Economy, and Structural Transformation.
+My research interests include a variety of topics in Applied Econometrics, Climate Change Economics, Financial Economics, International Economics, and Political Economy.

-I have published more than 90 articles in the Web of Science (SSCI and SCIE) indexed journals, including Annals of Tourism Research, Energy Economics, European Journal of Political Economy, Journal of Human Capital, and Journal of Travel Research,
+I have published almost 100 papers in the Web of Science (SSCI and SCIE) indexed journals, including Annals of Tourism Research, Energy Economics, European Journal of Political Economy, Journal of Human Capital, Journal of Travel Research, and Public Choice.

 22nd Annual Conference of the European Trade Study Group (Online)